arnadal/Climaxtion/README.md

 # Climaxtion
 Climaxtion brings possibilities to avoid climate change endure Planet Earth.
-We using this site, bring forth multiple ways which will contribute to reduction of the adverse effects of climate change.
+With our site, we introduce several ways, where we all soon shall be contributing to reduce the adverse effects of climate change.